RX 6500 XT vs RTX 30500

 The green team has finally rolled out the graphics card to the masses, promising good performance at an affordable price.
 The latest card from the 3000 series is based on the Ampere architecture (GA 106) and responds to the name RTX 3050 (full code name is GA 106-150-KA-A1).
 The specification is promising, so the mentioned card comes with 8GB of GDDR6 RAM connected via a 128-bit bus.
 It has 2560 CUDA and 80 Tensor cores and communicates with the rest of the system via 8-PCIe lines.

 Compared to the RTX 3060 series, the weaker chip has 20 SM blocks and the same number of RT cores.
-NVIDIA states that the consumption is 130W, and for regular operation, you need to provide one 8-pin connector from the PSU.
+NVIDIA states that the consumption is 130W, and for regular operation, you must provide one 8-pin connector from the PSU.
 However, you can expect excellent performance in 1080p from this weaker variant of the 3000 series, but it is also decent in 1440p resolution.

 The specific model in the test was the Asus Rog Strix GeForce RTX 3050.
-The Asus model is a top card in terms of build quality and implemented cooling.
+The Asus model is a top card regarding build quality and implemented cooling.
 The Strix series is always a top gaming class, so I didn’t expect it to disappoint this time.
 The robust cooler is longer than the PCB of the graphics card, and it has four heat pipes with a lot of aluminum fins.
-It has three 95mm fans, which rotate in opposite directions due to more efficient static pressure on the cooler itself and less turbulence.
+It has three 95mm fans, which rotate in opposite directions due to more efficient static pressure on the cooler and less turbulence.

 Physically, the heatsink rests directly on the chip, memory, and power section, which means all critical elements will be well-cooled.
 When installing in your case, count on the cooler to take up three slots, a feature of only more expensive and powerful GPUs.